Vacheprime/ConnectedSmarties/README.md

 Tasks to do:

-- Implement proper input validation
+- Implement proper input validation (ISHI, COMPLETED)

 - Fix the weird bug with reports because of Product database change.